-IP TAKE: ITVS is mainly focused on support for projects produced for public television.
+IP TAKE: ITVS prioritizes support for projects produced for public television.

-Open Call – You have two chances for Open Call funding throughout the year.
+Open Call – Grant seekers have two chances for Open Call funding throughout the year.
 The funding provided under this initiative varies widely as it provides completion funds for selected non-fiction projects.
-ITVS will offer funded projects to PBS and enter into a license agreement for exclusive domestic television rights.
+ITVS offers funded projects to PBS and enters into a license agreement for exclusive domestic television rights.

 The Diversity Development Fund – This initiative provides up to $15,000 in funding for non-fiction projects that have not yet entered into the production phase.
 Applicants must identify as people of color in order to qualify.